I think we can all agree:

 After taking a month off I was refreshed and ready to kick some blogging ass!

-I published 5 posts including successful people vs unsuccessful people (read the testimonials at the end of this post to see how that changed someones life o_O), site speed is money along with the regular income report roundup & what I have read this month features.
+I published 5 posts including the successful people vs unsuccessful people poster (read the testimonials at the end of this post to see how that changed someones life o_O), website speed is money along with the regular income report roundup & what I have read this month features.

 Increasing Email Subscribers